melodychn/CS-M152A/README.md

-# CS M152A Introduction  to Digital Desgin Lab
+# CS M152A Introduction to Digital Design Lab
 My work for CS M152A in the Spring of 2020.

 Taught by Professor Majid Sarrafzadeh.